rbb-dev/open-webui-developer-toolkit/docs/citations.md

 # 📚 Inline Citations in Open WebUI

 Open WebUI supports inline citations displayed as numbered references (e.g., `[1]`) within assistant responses.
 Users can click these references to view detailed source information.
+The `CITATION_STYLE` valve lets you show the source name instead of a number if desired.

 This guide covers: